Miffy: Creation and design

 Miffy was created in 1955 after Bruna had been telling his one-year-old son, Sierk, stories about a little rabbit they had seen earlier in the dunes, while on holiday at Egmond aan Zee.
-Miffy became a female after Bruna decided that he wanted to draw a dress and not trousers on his rabbit.
+Miffy became female in 1970 after Bruna decided that he wanted to draw a dress and not trousers on his rabbit.

-At first Miffy looked like a toy animal with floppy ears, but by 1963, her design was changed to her current incarnation, a stylized form of a rabbit.
+At first Miffy looked like a toy animal with floppy ears, but by 1963, her design was changed to her current incarnation, a stylised form of a rabbit.
 Miffy is drawn in a graphic style, with minimalist black graphic lines.
-Bruna chose to only use black, white, the primary colours (red, yellow, and blue), green, orange, brown, and grey.
-It is his use of primarily primary colors that makes Miffy instantly recognisable, and also popular with preschoolers, because of her bright and intense simplistic colours.
+Bruna chose to only use black, white, red, yellow, blue, green, orange, brown, and grey.
+It is his use of primarily primary colours that makes Miffy instantly recognisable, and also popular with preschoolers, because of her bright and intense simplistic colours.

-The simplicity of Miffy’s design not only appeals to young children but also reflects Bruna’s philosophy of clear and direct storytelling, which has helped the character endure over decades as a beloved figure in children’s literature.
+Miffy's simple design reflects Bruna's philosophy of clear and direct storytelling.
+The design has remained consistent through the decades and has become characteristic of the Miffy style.